-The latest book in the Jeri Howard series, Water Signs, will be published by Perseverance Press in spring 2017.
+The latest book in the Jeri Howard series, Water Signs, was published by Perseverance Press in 2017.
 Other Jeri Howard books include Till The Old Men Die, Take A Number, Don’t Turn Your Back On The Ocean, Nobody’s Child, A Credible Threat, Witness to Evil, Where The Bodies Are Buried, A Killing at the Track, Bit Player, and Cold Trail.
 She has written twelve short stories, including Macavity winner “Voice Mail.”

 Janet has also written a stand-alone suspense novel, What You Wish For.